-So much so, in fact, that BBC Parliament were planning to repeat the whole of their David Dimbleby-fronted coverage on 1 May, something which has always proved popular in the past (relatively speaking, of course: no BBC Parliament executives will be sacked if it doesn’t beat Britain’s Got Talent in the BARB overnights).
-It would have particularly appealed to those who want to be reminded that, unlike in 1987 – and presumably 2017 – it is not always unlucky for Labour when the year ends in seven.
+So much so, in fact, that BBC Parliament were planning to repeat the whole of their David Dimbleby-fronted coverage on 1 May, something which has always proved popular in the past (relatively speaking, of course: no BBC Parliament executive will be sacked if the channel fails to beat Britain’s Got Talent in the BARB overnights).
+No doubt the broadcast would have particularly appealed to those who want to be reminded that, unlike in 1987 – and presumably 2017 – it is not always unlucky for Labour when the year ends in seven.

 1. Arthur – on the rocks

 Since 1979, the BBC had been using ‘Arthur’ from Rick Wakeman’s The Myths and Legends of King Arthur and the Knights of the Round Table as their election theme tune and perhaps appropriately the night that ended 18 years of Conservative rule marked its last airing over the titles.
 (OK they brought it back for 2005, but we’ll ignore that if you don’t mind.)